apexrepack/Crysis-Remastered/README.md

 *************************************************************************************************
-Crysis Remastered Game Repack Tools Developer Edition Release Tomorrow
+Crysis Remastered Game Repack Tools Developer Edition Release In Today
 *************************************************************************************************
 Repack Script Changelog:
-- Crysis Remastered APEX Repack Script 95% Done.
+- Crysis Remastered Game Repack Tools Is Ready.
-- Repack Script Are Testing Process 95% Done.
 - This Script Only Using In Repack Developer.
 - This Month To Release In Crysis Remastered Repack Script.
 - Added Lzma2, Srep64, FreeArc 0.67 & Precomp0.43 Compressor Script.